 With policies like GDPR in place, it is unlawful to make it difficult for people to unsubscribe.
 Make it easy for your subscribers to unsubscribe from your mailing list.
-Don’t burry the unsubscribe link or button.
-If you don’t make it easy to find the unsubscribe link, people will mark your future messages as spam.
-It won’t be good for your brand.
+Don’t bury the unsubscribe link or button.
+People will mark your future messages as spam if you don’t make it easy to find the unsubscribe link.
+It won’t be suitable for your brand.

 Nurture Your Subscribers Actively.

-A lead nurturing email is an email that a business sends to a person guiding them from the consideration stage to the lead funnel’s decision stage.
-These types of emails often appeal to the person’s emotions by using social proof and user-generated content.
+A lead nurturing email is an email a business sends to a person guiding them from the consideration stage to the lead funnel’s decision stage.
+These emails often appeal to the person’s emotions using social proof and user-generated content.

 When someone subscribes to your emails, send them a welcome email introducing yourself and your blog.
-Give your new subscriber the same attention and care you’d give a person the first date to make a positive first impression.
+Give your new subscriber the same attention and care you’d give a person on a first date to make a positive first impression.

 Through your lead nurturing emails, your subscriber gets content they’re excited to read, and you deepen the relationship and increase the chances of converting that person into a customer.

-Most companies use an automated email system to send out their email campaigns and their lead nurturing emails.
+Most companies use an automated email system to send email campaigns and lead nurturing emails.
 So choose an email system with options to tag people and create different segments in your list.

 Re-engage Inactive Subscribers.

 An inactive subscriber is any person on your email marketing list that has not opened or engaged with your email in the past six months!